Skip to main content

-Last updated: April 28, 2026
+Last updated: May 29, 2026

 Bottom line: New York seniors and caregivers can start with NY Connects, a local Office for the Aging, or NYC Aging if they live in the five boroughs.
-These offices can help with meals, rides, Medicare questions, caregiver support, benefits screening, home care choices, and local referrals.
+These offices can help with meals, rides, senior centers, Medicare questions, caregiver support, benefits screening, home care choices, and local referrals.
 They do not replace Medicaid, SNAP, HEAP, housing offices, or emergency services, but they can help you find the right door.

 Urgent help in New York